caspervonb/__caspervonb.github.io/_drafts/es6.md

 ### Symbols
 Symbols are a new kind of object that can be used as a unique property name in objects.
-Using symbols instead of strings allows you to create properties that don't conflict with one another.
+Using symbols instead of strings allows you to create properties that don't conflict with eachother.
-Symbols can also be made private, so that their properties can't be accessed by anyone who doesn't already have direct access to the symbol.
+Symbols can also be made private, so that their properties can't be accessed by anyone who doesn't already have direct access to the symbol itself.

 ```javascript
 var dead = new Symbol('dead');